dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 Now that everything is ready, we can start training the model.

-#### Helper function for detaching the gradients on specific states for easier truncated BPTT
+We first define a helper function for detaching the gradients on specific states for easier truncated BPTT.

 ```{.python .input}
 def detach(hidden):